Stef1e/cPanelConfigTool/README.md

 =====================

 ## Overview
 Welcome to cPanelConfigTool!
-This handy bash script streamlines the process of performing a WHM global backup of essential configuration files.
-Whether you're managing Apache, SMTP-Exim, or MySQL configurations, this tool has you covered.
+This handy bash script streamlines the process of performing a WHM global backup of essential configuration files like Apache, SMTP-Exim, or MySQL configurations.

 ## Features
 - **Comprehensive Backups:**